autopkg/nmcspadden-recipes/README.md

     you are running with at least one level of verbosity (`autopkg run -v MAS-Keynote.munki`), the version mismatch will be printed to the standard output.

-2.  **Check to see if we already processed this version.** It uses a processor called LastVersionProvider that reads the receipt in the AutoPkg cache to see if it successfully imported the same exact App Store version previously.
-If it did so, it assumes that we don't need to do anything because it's already in the repo and then aborts the run (*last\_version == version* resolves to true).

-    -   *NOTE:* This may result in unexpected behavior if the munkiimport operation fails, as the receipt left behind may indicate a version number which the processor will assume was correct.
-If you are not getting expected behavior here, delete the Receipts folder for that recipe and run it again.

 3.  **Copy the app from /Applications into the cache directory.**